sybrew/the-seo-framework/readme.txt

 *If, for whatever reason, you still wish to use PHP 5.2 and/or WordPress 4.3, The SEO Framework 2.7.3 still supports them.*

+***Note: PHP 5.3 and PHP 5.4 support will be dropped in the future.
+I want TSF to become much more modular, which isn't possible now.***

 **Summarized:**

 * This major release not only fixes various bugs, but also introduces new options for you to fiddle with.